schoology/schoology_php_sdk/README.md

 }
 ```

-A response with a 40x response code means the request was unsuccessful :
+A response with a 40x response code means the request was unsuccessful.

 For any additional information please visit http://developers.schoology.com/